OG-Hunter/seditiontracker.github.io-/docs/_suspects/jeffrey-grace.md

 courthouse:
 raid:
 perpwalk:
-quote: 'Did I have the right to go in?
+quote: "Did I have the right to go in?
 I guess not.
 Because it’s illegal.
 But did I do anything wrong?
-No, I didn’t.'
+No, I didn’t."
 title: Jeffrey Grace charged on February 4th, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack